Student Clubs & Organizations

 Megan Buness | Advisor | Megan.Buness@ccd.edu

 Build a functional robot capable of traversing Martian terrain, or send a demo satellite loaded with scientific instruments to the edge of Earth’s atmosphere!
-The CCD branch of NASA’s Spacegrant program is the place for hands-on experience in scientific, electrical and computerized concepts, as well as project-oriented teamwork and leadership skills.
+The CCD branch of NASA’s Spacegrant program is the place for hands-on experience in scientific, electrical, and computerized concepts, project-oriented teamwork, and leadership skills.
 Our club is open to all students with no experience necessary.
 Work with our group to learn and build technology together!

 Jean Hindie | Advisor | Jean.Hindie@ccd.edu

-Theater of the Hawk offers exciting opportunities for you to participate in theater productions.
+Theater of the Hawk offers exciting opportunities to participate in theater productions.

 Nick Taylor | Advisor | Nick.Taylor@ccd.edu